gbdixg/gbdixg.github.io/_posts/2019-03-16-AD-nested-group-membership.md

 The script below also uses the TokenGroups attribute to obtain the directed and nested group membership.
 The only difference from Method1 is the way the group SIDs are resolved to names.

 In the example below, each SIDs is converted to an *Octet string* format that can be looked-up in AD using an LDAP query.
-The list of Octetet Strings is concatenated into a single LDAP query that returns the group names.
+The entire list of group Octet Strings is concatenated into a single LDAP query that returns the group names.

 There is no real benefit to using Method2 over Method1.
-It was the first way I solved this problem, before becoming aware of the .Net options that are more concise.
+Method2 was the first way I solved this problem, before becoming aware of the .Net options that are more concise.

 ```powershell
 Function Get-TokenGroup2 {